Burnett Highway (Gayndah - Monto), Eidsvold, —Three Moon Creek Bridge replacement

 - Wider structure made of concrete, requiring less maintenance.

-This project is jointly funded by the Australian and Queensland governments.
+This project is part of the Australian Government's Bridges Renewal Program, jointly funded by the Australian Government and Queensland Government, as outlined in the Queensland Transport and Roads Investment Program (QTRIP) 2020-21 to 2023-24.
 Investment ID 637851

 - Total investment